-- If ADR is disabled, then check if the listener.log file in the BS2000 file system, for example, NETWORK.LOG.LISTENER.LOG, is accessible and readable. - Verify the listener log file using the BS2000 SDF command REPAIR-DISK-FILES. - If you are not able to fix the listener log file, then delete the file. - 3.
-A client reports ORA-12545: Connect failed because target host or object does not exist - Check the naming service, if the host name returned by the listener is well known in the TCP/IP network. - If you do not want to use the BCAM host name of the computer in the TCP/IP network, then define a sockets-host-name as described in the BCAM documentation and register this name in the name service. - Ensure that the BCAM Light Weight Resolver LWRESD is properly configured and running. - 4.
+- If ADR is disabled, then check if the listener.log file in the BS2000 file system, for example, NETWORK.LOG.LISTENER.LOG, is accessible and readable. - Verify the listener log file in the BS2000 file system using the BS2000 SDF command REPAIR-DISK-FILES. - If you are not able to fix the listener log file, then delete the file. - A client reports ORA-12545: Connect failed because target host or object does not exist - Check the naming service, if the host name is well known in the TCP/IP network. - Use a Fully Qualified Domain Name (hostname.domain) - Ensure that the BCAM Light Weight Resolver LWRESD is properly configured and running. - 4.
 A client reports ORA-12535: TNS operation timed out - If you use the IPC protocol, then check the Connection Timeout parameter of BCAM (use the BCSHOW command).
 This parameter should be set to at least 600 seconds. - 5.
 A client reports ORA-03113: end-of-file on communication channel - Check if the SQLNET.EXPIRE\TIME parameter is set for the server.
 If the parameter is set, then check the BCAM LETTER-TIMER using the BCSHOW command.
 If the LETTER-TIME is less than the SQLNET.EXPIRE\TIME, then the data that is sent by the server to see if the client is running may not be read during their lifetime, which is limited by the LETTER-TIME.
 As a result, the client logs a broken pipe in the SQLNET.LOG file: